Croby Patterns

 • Dc – double crochet

-• Sc2tog – join two single crochet together
+• Sc2tog – single crochet two stitches together

 • MC – main color – dark blue